2015 Summit Coordinator

 Why I chose Delaware:

-I originally came to UD to play varsity volleyball here, but also chose this school and continue to love it for its gorgeous campus, honors program, size, and location.
+I originally came to UD to play volleyball here.
+Although I no longer play, I continue to love the school for its gorgeous campus, countless opportunities, and location!

 How I decided on my major:

 I like learning about people, society, and science so psychology is a great combination of those things.
-In my classes, I get to learn about everything from the brain to culture to research methods and what makes a good experiment.
+In my classes, I get to learn about everything from the brain to culture to research methods.
 The blend is interesting and fun for me.

 Favorite outdoor adventure: